 Water, plumbing and bathroom fittings

 Repair category 1

 Notes No significant visible defects.
-It is good practice to regularly check the seals around the bath and shower trays.
+It is good practice to regularly check the seal around the bath.

 Heating and hot water

 Repair category 1

 Notes No significant visible defects.
 It is good practice to have the heating system checked on change of occupancy and annually thereafter by a Gas Safe engineer.